 >>> dc_id = fr_datacenters[0]['id']

-Before you create a VM, you need to choose the disk image with the OS you want.
-Lets imagine you want to create a VM with an Ubuntu image:
+Before you create a VM, you need to choose which OS disk image to use.
+Let’s consider you want to create a VM using an Ubuntu image:

 >>> images = api.hosting.image.list(apikey, {'datacenter_id': 1})